 \section{Introduction}

-The neutron stars (NS) are known to be compact stars containing matter at extreme dense state.
-The NSs posses the strongest magnetic field too with the range from $10^8$ to $10^{16}$ G. The NSs with strongest surface magnetic field at the range $10^{14-16}$ G known popularly as magnetars are comparatively younger with average age $\sim~10^3$ yrs.
-The NSs with medium surface field strength in the range of $10^{12}$ G are of the moderate age with the age of the order of $10^6$ yrs.
-The older NSs with age of the order of $10^9$ yrs have the surface magnetic field in the range of $10^{8}-10^{10}$ G. Evidently with the age the surface magnetic field strength decreases.
-The decay in magnetic field with high initial field strength in magnetars are thought of as the source of high persistent luminosity in the quiescent phase of magnetars which can not be explained as accretion powered or rotation powered \citep{1996ApJ...473..322T}.
+Neutron stars (NSs) are known to be compact stars containing matter in an extremely dense state.
+The NSs possess the strongest magnetic field too with the range from $10^8$ to $10^{16}$ G. The NSs with the strongest surface magnetic field at the range $10^{14} -10^{16}$ G known popularly as magnetars are comparatively younger with average age $\sim~10^3$ yrs.
+The NSs with medium surface field strength in the range of $10^{12}$ G are of moderate age with the age of the order of $10^6$ yrs.
+The older NSs with the age of the order of $10^9$ yrs have a surface magnetic field in the range of $10^{8}-10^{10}$ G. Evidently with age the surface magnetic field strength decreases.
+The decay in the magnetic field with high initial field strength in magnetars is thought of as the source of high persistent luminosity in the quiescent phase of magnetars which can not be explained as accretion powered or rotation powered \citep{1996ApJ...473..322T}.